S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 ### Define Just Enough Detail to Be Helpful

 Thinking through and defining interventions doesn't require exhaustive detail.
 Use your best judgment about what to include and what to omit.
-It's good practice to leave out obvious or redundant elements and to leave undefined those aspects that the people responsible for implementation are better able to determine, based on their context or evolving conditions.
+It's good practice to leave out obvious or redundant elements and to leave undefined those aspects that the people responsible for implementation are better able to determine, based on their context or evolving situations.

 In cases where fulfilling a requirement is so simple, obvious, or familiar that it directly implies what a suitable intervention would be, there is no need to spell it out explicitly.
 For example, if the requirement is to _"Inform people about the topics for tomorrow's meeting so they arrive prepared," _describing the intervention, _"Prepare and send out the agenda today,_" may be unnecessary.